Stiff Door Lock: Locksmith Trouble Shooting Tips

 How to Fix a Stiff Lock on a Door

 When I am called to a job where a stiff door lock is the problem there is a process which I go through to identify what is causing the problem.
 There are parts of this process that you can check yourself before calling a locksmith.
-Some problems can be resolved easily, and some will require more skill and experience to identify and resolve.
+Some problems can be resolved easily with quick fix door lock solutions, and some will require more skill and experience to identify and resolve.

 The First Thing I Do When I attend a Job Where the Problem is a Stiff Lock